fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Compute/v1.3.4/Get-AzureRMVMSqlServerExtension.md

 # Get-AzureRmVMSqlServerExtension

 ## SYNOPSIS
-Gets the settings for a ssNoVersion extension on a virtual machine.
+Gets the settings for a SQL Server extension on a virtual machine.

 ## SYNTAX